Fariba-Kamani/rockScissorsPaperLizardSpock/README.md

 ### Deployment

-The site is deployed using GitHub Pages - [Let's Padel](https://fariba-kamani.github.io/lets-padel/).
+The site is deployed using GitHub Pages - [Rock, Scissors, Paper, Lizard, Spock](https://fariba-kamani.github.io/rockScissorsPaperLizardSpock/).

 To Deploy the site using GitHub Pages:

 1. Login (or signup) to Github.
-2. Go to the repository for this project, [fariba-kamani/lets-padel](https://github.com/fariba-kamani/lets-padel).
+2. Go to the repository for this project, [fariba-kamani/rockScissorsPaperLizardSpock](https://github.com/Fariba-Kamani/rockScissorsPaperLizardSpock).
 3. Click the settings button.
 4. Select pages in the left hand navigation menu.
 5. From the source dropdown select main branch and press save.